God reveals his existence to everyone through nature. His intelligence, power, and creativity are evident throughout the universe.

 The Bible describes aspects of the cosmos in simple terms.

-These descriptions are common knowledge today, thanks to modern space exploration, but they were written thousands of years ago by authors who lacked access to this information.
+These descriptions are common knowledge today thanks to modern space exploration, yet they were written thousands of years ago by authors who lacked access to this information.

-Only God could have inspired multiple Bible writers to accurately describe these celestial features because, in their era of world history, only he knew the details of his creation.
+Only God could have inspired multiple Bible writers to accurately describe these celestial features, because in their era, he alone knew the details of creation.

 Our Choice

-God never forces anyone to believe he exists.
-Instead, he allows us to evaluate the evidence and reach our own conclusions.
+God never forces anyone to believe in his existence.
+Instead, he allows us to evaluate the evidence and draw our own conclusions.

-Those who want to deny God’s existence can explain away the supporting evidence, much like those who refuse to believe that astronauts once walked on the moon.
+Those who want to deny God’s existence can dismiss the supporting evidence, much as those who refuse to believe that astronauts once walked on the moon.

-However, God has deemed the evidence of his existence to be sufficient for those who genuinely want to know him on his terms.
+However, God has deemed the evidence of his existence sufficient for those who genuinely want to know him on his terms.

-He would have supplied more evidence if he thought we needed it.
+He would have provided further proof if he thought we needed it.

 Why We Question God’s Existence